Written by

 It is highly durable (lasting decades), weatherproof, and comes in an enormous range of colours, textures, and sizes.
 Insulated vinyl cladding products boost a home's R-value.

-If you're not keen on an all-plastic product, another of the many cladding options in this category to consider is composite.
+If you're not keen on an all-plastic product, another great option is composite cladding.

 This building material is usually made from a mix of PVC (polyvinyl chloride) mixed with sawdust or wood shavings.
 Sometimes, the PVC is switched out for other recycled, end-of-life plastics.

 Do you love the look of wood cladding but aren't keen on the upkeep it requires?
-Consider fibre cement.
+Consider fibre cement cladding.
 This material is made from sand, cement, cellular fibre, and clay compressed under high pressure to create boards.

 It's as durable and weather-resistant as timber but is also lighter, easier to install, requires less maintenance, and is pest-resistant.